 Cross-selling is an important part of growing any profitable law firm, and time needs to be spent reviewing the relevant data.
 Both the client’s journey and needs, to pinpoint the ideal client to cross sell to, and when.
 And the fee earners challenges, if any, to make those referrals happen.

-Focus on regular reviews, updates, alongside practical support, to ensure cross-selling is happening and therefore continues to add value to your firm’s profits.
+Focus on regular reviews, updates, alongside practical support, responding to any concerns.
+To ensure cross-selling is happening, and therefore add value and increase your firm’s profits.